How much is your car worth?

 When the XT6 is put in reverse, both rearview mirrors tilt from their original position.
 This gives the driver a better view of the curb during parallel parking maneuvers.
 Shifting out of reverse puts the mirrors into their original positions.
 The Ascent’s mirrors don’t automatically adjust for backing.

-The XT6 has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The XT6’s standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Ascent offers an automatic rear view mirror, but its side mirrors don’t dim.

 The XT6 has a standard heated steering wheel to take the chill out of steering on extremely cold winter days before the vehicle heater warms up.
 A heated steering wheel is only available on the Ascent Limited/Touring.